AaronTheITGuy/Project-Azazel/README.md

 - 48GB DDR4 RAM
 - 8TB of HDD storage, single redundancy (similar to RAID 5)
 - 500GB of NVMe storage for array caching in a mirrored configuration (similar to RAID 1)
-- SFP+ NIC for 10Gbps transfer speeds directly connected to my main PC
+- SFP+ NIC for 10Gbps transfer speeds directly connected to my main PC (via M.2 to PCIe riser cable)
 - LSI SAS 9300-8i HBA for reliable high speed reads/writes to and from the array

 Disclaimer: The CPU and GPU selected for this build are not the most power-efficient choices for my intended workload.
 However, these components were repurposed from a previous system upgrade to reduce costs and avoid unnecessary electronic waste.
 That being said, it also adds plenty of overhead should I decide to explore VMs or LLMs